TaeYai/FNF-Creator-Database/README.md

 # FNF Creator Database
+This repository shares all the assets published by FNF modders, artists and composers, as well as popular content creators such as Blantados, Sharv, Neonight and Vitor.
-The repo that has everything from famous FNF creators such as Blantados, Sharv, Neonight, Vitor.
-This will help you make your own covers and content for Friday Night Funkin' mods.
+This will help you to make covers and content for Friday Night Funkin' mods.

 ## What We Have:
 Chromatics, MIDIs, and FLAs.